csaftoiu/yahoo-groups-backup/README.md

 index is retained in memory and browsing is smooth.

-A site is "dumped" by copying everything but the data from the `static_site_template` directory, and rendering the data for the particular group using Jinja2.
+A site is "dumped" by copying everything but the data from the `static_site_template` directory, and rendering the necessary data into jsonp files.

 The `static_site_template` directory contains the template for the static site. `data` contains sample data from the